rao10/casswiki_quartz/content/Introductory Pages/Browse CassWiki.md

 Below are the main topics of the wiki.
 From each of them, you can in turn reach its subtopics.

-*   [[Abbreviations]] (Abbreviations commonly used in online discussion, either on the Internet at large, or more particularly by the FotCM and related groups.
+*   [[Abbreviations]] (Abbreviations commonly used in online discussion, either on the Internet at large, or more particularly by the [[FOTCM|FOTCM]] and related groups.
 Some of them may appear in article text, or in quoted content included in them.)
 *   [[Books]] (Books on different topics, and recommended reading.)
 *   [[Cassiopaean Experiment]] (The name coined for Laura Knight-Jadczyk's experiment with critical channeling.
 The channeled material which this experiment has led to is used as a source of inspiration for research, and the larger process of inquiry is inseparable from the Cassiopaean Experiment.)
 *   [[Channeling and channeled material]] (To channel is to serve as a medium through which an entity communicates with living persons.
 Some channeled material can be verified to be true, but most can not – and plenty can be verified to be either false or meaningless word salad.
 The best channeled material can give valuable inspiration for critical-minded research – while most of it can grossly mislead.
 There are many concepts conveyed through channeling to examine.)